small-hack/argocd-apps/postgres/backups/README.md

 # Postgres Bakups Test Process
+ - TODO: bitnami example

 ## Create a Postgres Database

- - Use the postgres operator to create a database via the [Web UI](https://pgops.social-media-for-dogs.com/#/list), or [manifest](examples/operator-database.yaml).
+ 1. Use the postgres operator to create a database via the [Web UI](https://pgops.social-media-for-dogs.com/#/list), or [manifest](examples/operator-database.yaml).

- - TODO: bitnami example

- 3. Add an annotation for k8up to the database's PVC:
+ 2. Add an annotation for k8up to the database's PVC:

     ```yaml
     annotations: